rapid7/insightconnect-plugins/splunk/help.md

 # Description

 [Splunk](https://www.splunk.com/) captures, indexes, and correlates real-time data in a searchable repository from which it can generate graphs, reports, alerts, dashboards, and visualizations.
-Splunk intends to make machine data accessible across an organization by identifying data patterns, providing metrics, diagnosing problems, and providing intelligence for business operations.
-The Splunk plugin allows you to interact with Splunk by hooking alerts to trigger Komand workflows, running additional searches, and even inserting data back into Splunk from a workflow.
+This plugin allows you to interact with Splunk by hooking alerts to trigger InsightConnect workflows, run (saved) searches, retrieve search results, and even insert data back into Splunk from a workflow.

 # Key Features

+* Run a search query to get the results from your Splunk instance
+* Display search results from a specified job
-* Create, manage, and view the results of Splunk searches
+* Run, Create, Delete, and List saved searches to store and rerun queries over time
-* Manage Splunk events
+* List and Modify saved search properties to view and update your reusable queries
+* Get saved search job history to retrieve the history of a specified saved search
+* Insert events into an index to update your Splunk instance

 # Requirements

+* Administrative credentials
-* Splunk credentials
+* Splunk host IP address or hostname
-* The Splunk API port
+* Splunk API port
-* License type

 # Documentation